RileyMcCuen/twitteranalytics/README.md

 ## Frontend

 There is a simple vanilla HTML, JS, and CSS frontend used to load data and allow the user to make requests.

+The domain is hosted on Godaddy which points to the Kubernetes cluster.
+Here is a url for the site that is running: http://twitter-analytics-cse427.info/static/
+NOTE: This site was made on 5-1-2021, realistically it will probably go offline in approximately the next month, but all of the code to run it will live here.